-It took an extreme amount of red bricks to create this massive complex, the world’s largest of its kind.
+It took an extreme amount of red bricks to create the massive complex at Malbork.
+It is the world’s largest castle of its kind.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.